 Benefits should be delivered correctly, promptly, in adequate quality, and respecting the dignity of the persons receiving the benefits.
 Provision of payments may entail delivery of cash to individuals in person, or virtually using a variety of digital approaches.
 Depending on a combination of these choices, there are implications for financial inclusion and payments accessibility, particularly for the poor and vulnerable.
 In the case when cash is combined with services, the process of delivery becomes more complex.

 It is critical to adopt appropriate cash delivery mechanisms – balancing the promise of new technologies (e.g., electronic payment system) for effective and efficient delivery versus its cost and barriers it can create to some beneficiaries.
 Use of multiple delivery mechanisms is important given the regional infrastructural disparities.
 Programs must have efficient Management Information Systems that can be integrated with the payment mechanism to ensure effective and secure delivery at a minimum cost.

+The delivery of cash transfers can be streamlined with the delivery of services, including the provision of information on social assistance and social insurance benefits, support for registration, as well as skills trainings, access to finance, enterprise development and other services to enhance productivity and capital.
+This increases the accessibility, transparency and efficiency of public services including social assistance cash transfers, while enhancing coordination between institutions and reducing duplications.
+It can include solutions harnessing digital technologies or centralizing the delivery of services in one-shop stops or single window services.
+For instance, in Chile, social protection benefits, social services and other public services are delivered through an integrated portal (ChileAtiende), which are accessible through local administration centres or mobile offices, or by internet or phone.

 Delivery of payments and digitization